LukeGrahamLandry/hctarcs/devlog.md

 I feel the problem must be somewhere in dielectrics refraction.
 - https://raytracing.github.io/books/RayTracingInOneWeekend.html#dielectrics/refraction

-Once this works, next test is https://scratch.mit.edu/projects/647528063/editor/ Needs broadcasts, lists, and costumes stamp.
-Other complicated projects to try are the featured ones from https://turbowarp.org/

 ## Variables & Emit Rust (Dec 27)

 - argument values are immutable in the body, no local variables